 Brush roll maintenance

 Another area that needs upkeep is the two cleaning heads.
-The more you use these tools, hair and dust bunnies stick on the bristles and the axles of these tools.
+The more you use these tools, the more hair and dust bunnies stick to the bristles and the axles of these tools.

 Fortunately, removing the brush is easy on the torque drive head, but the soft roller bar isn’t detachable, so you’ll have to clean it as is.